 I Want to Save You, Dark Blue, Straw Dog, The Resolution and many others were all equally warmly welcomed, but the encore was the real highlight.
 The ten-minute Konstantine was enthralling and La La Lie raised stadium standard choruses.

 A soulful, honest musician, McMahon knows how to find his way into the hearts of his audience.

 Photos: Charlotte Bruning

-For further information about Andrew McMahon and future events visit here.
+For further information and future events visit Andrew McMahon’s website here.